 Bachelor’s degree required.
 Candidates with more education, advanced degrees, and experience are encouraged to apply.

 Prior experience in rodent behavioral tests, immunology and brain anatomy.

-Prior experience with at least 2 of the following skills:
+Prior experience with at least two of the following skills:

-Basic coding in Python, MATLAB, C++, or other language
+Basic coding in Python, MATLAB, C++, or other languages.

 Ability to independently conduct experiments and statistical analysis.